 Bunion Treatment Options: MIS

-Another new treatment option is the MIS procedure, which involves Dr. Cowans making three small incisions in your foot so he can place a stabilizing nail at the point where your bunion forms.
+Another new treatment option is the MIS (minimally invasive surgery) procedure, which involves Dr. Cowans making three small incisions in your foot so he can place a stabilizing nail at the point where your bunion forms.
 With this procedure, the surgical tools are also different, which allows for these smaller incisions.
 As such, it’s considered a minimally invasive surgery, which is why choosing the MIS procedure means you’ll have an easier recovery period and a cosmetically desirable outcome.

 Traditional Bunion Surgery

 If you have a traditional bunion procedure, we’ll surgically reposition your bones in order to get your toes re-aligned.
 In turn, this will relieve structural changes in your muscles, tendons and ligaments, and should address any changes in your joint.